scotthasbrouck/3RES-Stack-Sample-App/README.md

 # 3RES-Stack-Sample-App

-A sample app demonstrating a 3RES stack (React, Redux, RethinkDB, Express, Socket.IO), based on the post on [David Walsh's Blog](https://davidwalsh.name/).
+A sample app demonstrating a 3RES stack (React, Redux, RethinkDB, Express, Socket.IO), based on the post on [WebAppLog](http://webapplog.com/reactive-web-stack/).

 ##Frontend Only Libraries
 ###React